-A simple approximation of a surface in three-dimensional space is the tangent to a point on that surface.
+A simple approximation of a surface in threedimensional space is the tangent to a point on that surface.
 If the tangents do not vary with respect to the point chosen, the surface is a planar sheet.
 Expressions for fiber reorientation and associated stiffness variations were derived for this case in Krieg and Mohseni's work.
 Adding the next level of complexity, a single second-order term, or curvature, can be added to the approximation while maintaining constant parallel tangent lines perpendicular to the plane of principal curvature, forming a cylinder.
-The introduction of an additional second-order term gives the curvature in both principal directions on a surface to form a general, three-dimensional curved surface.
+The introduction of an additional second-order term gives the curvature in both principal directions on a surface to form a general, threedimensional curved surface.

 In this section, we establish techniques for modeling the fiber reorientation on a convex curved surface using generalized curvilinear coordinates and focusing on the reorientation of these components with respect to the constant magnitude of a differential fiber length.
-We then present this technique to solve for the canonical cases of a sphere, where both principal curvatures are equal, and compare it to the simpler cases of a circular conical frustum and a planar sheet to show how this modeling would be applied to a variety of geometries.
+We then present this technique to solve for the canonical cases of a sphere, where both principal curvatures are equal, and compare it with the simpler cases of a circular conical frustum and a planar sheet to show how this modeling would be applied to a variety of geometries.

-2.1 General Formulation
+2.1.
+General formulation

 First, the nature of the constraint applied by the fibers must be considered.
 The tensile modulus of the fiber is chosen to be several orders of magnitude greater than that of the elastomer matrix.
 With such a large difference, the fibers are considered inextensible with all deformation occurring in the elastomer, resulting in significant fiber reorientation.
-Additionally, the fibers are considered to have a negligible contribution to bending stiffness.
+In addition, the fibers are considered to have a negligible contribution to bending stiffness.
 These assumptions are established by Krieg and Mohseni (2017) for a planar sheet, and they can be used to establish a mathematical relationship between fiber inextensibility and reorientation.
-To accomplish this for three dimensional shapes, we first consider the fiber length, which is defined as a curve along the surface of the membrane.
-The fiber length can locally be considered a vector on the surface of the elastomer with a constant magnitude where the differential fiber length, ds, can be defined in terms of general orthogonal curvilinear coordinates,
+To accomplish this for three-dimensional shapes, we first consider the fiber length, which is defined as a curve along the surface of the membrane.